Price Action, an Introduction

 The Technical Analyst operates under the presumption that the chart, at any point in time, reflects the sentiment of all known information in regards to that asset at that specific moment in time.

 If the trader tries to read the price chart directly, it can often prove confusing.
 Price movements can, often-times, appear erratic and chaotic with little rhyme or reason.
 Below is a weekly chart of the EUR/USD currency pair.
 This chart, which contains an uptrend, a downtrend as well as an element of ‘congestion,’ could prove difficult for a trader to analyze.
+For more on Forex trading please take a look at our New2Forex Landing Page.

 This is where indicators can help.